-The Manatt Health Group and Robert Wood Johnson Foundation have Press Released a study on the impact of the Senate health care bill, the Better Reconciliation Act of 2017, on the states.
+The Manatt Health Group and Robert Wood Johnson Foundation have released a study on the impact of the Senate health care bill, the Better Reconciliation Act of 2017, on the states.
 Their estimates of the impact of the bill confirms our recent study showing that Pennsylvania will suffer devastating reductions in federal funding for Medicaid.
 It also offers some more fine-grained detail on the nature of these reductions.

 To: Editorial Page Editors, Editorial Board Members, Columnists, and Other Interested Parties